xiankui/learn-english/README.md

 To extend your vocabulary, word root, prefix and suffix is priority.

-So, the project should include `vocabulary-basic.json`, `vocabulary-root.json` and `vocabulary-prefix-suffix.json`. that maybe a long time to collect.
+So, the project should include `vocabulary-basic.json`, `vocabulary-root.json`, `vocabulary-prefix.son` and `vocabulary-suffix.json`. that maybe a long time to collect. but i think it worth to do.

 But for now, `vocabulary.json` is mainly collected words from Teacher YangLiang, who is an excellent best teacher i have ever seen.